 Attract and retain businesses that can provide employment opportunities for local people.

 The JCS requires the provision of about 3ha of new employment land in Petersfield.
-Policy BP1 and Table 12, set out a new allocation of 3.03ha and also identify existing key employment sites.
-Detailed design frameworks for the new allocations are included in section 12.
+Policy BP1 and the accompanying table, Table 17, sets out an allocation of 2.51ha.